01442 253 347

 The school has an excellent canteen, providing well-balanced, nutritional meals, produced by Herts Catering Ltd. Children are offered a choice of menu.
 Alternatively, children may bring a packed lunch.
 Water is provided for all children at lunchtime, but those having packed lunches may wish to bring their own drink.
 These should be in plastic, screw-topped containers or cartons.
 Glass bottles or cans are not permitted.
 Parents are asked not to put sweets or chocolate into lunch boxes and should not include any items containing nuts.

 Dinner money must be paid in advance and all other money is paid as requested.
-Electronic payments via the Schoolgateway system, is the safest and preferred method for parents to make payments to school.
+Electronic payments via the Arbor Parent Portal, is the safest and preferred method for parents to make payments to school.
 Alternatively, cheques can be sent in a sealed envelope, marked with the child’s name and class, the amount enclosed and the purpose for which it is intended.

 It is essential for us to know any relevant medical facts about your child.
 The class teacher should be notified, for example, if your child: